ericmartel/BuzzKill/README.md

 ## Install

-Simply open the `BuzzKill.vsix` file and it should install the Extension to your available Visual Studio installations.
+Simply open the `BuzzKill.vsix` file and it should install the Extension to all of your available Visual Studio installations.

 ## Disable / Remove